sbs384/TELLMe/README.md

 ```

 ## Datasets
 The proposed TELLMe framework involves 2 stage: model retrieval and model selection.
 We implement experiments on 3 datasets: ReQA BioASQ 9b, SciFact and NQ.
 It is noted that we use 10,000 samples extracted from NQ to calculate EaSe scores for model ranking, which is named as 'NQ_sample'.
-Table 1 describes the statistics of all the datasets:
+The data ca be download from [data](https://www.dropbox.com/scl/fi/p06yqwpq7mu42jpwj8ojj/data.zip?rlkey=vtjxobbcy3rwoiily961s2nlf&dl=0).
+The downloaded data package should be unzip to "./data/.Table 1 describes the statistics of all the datasets:
 ### Table 1.
 Dataset Statistics
 <table>
    <tr>